RedHatInsights/javascript-clients/packages/host-inventory/doc/interfaces/HostOut.md

 # Interface: HostOut

-A database entry representing a single host with its Inventory metadata.
+Data of a single host belonging to an account.
+Represents the hosts without its Inventory metadata.

 **`Export`**